 Ohio residents are eligible to receive a borrower’s card free of charge.
 There is no charge to replace a damaged card.
+The charge for a lost card is $1.

 Completing a library card application